MicrosoftDocs/intellicode/docs/custom-models.md

 ![Delete an IntelliCode model in Visual Studio](media/delete-model.png)

-To completely remove your data from the training service, send a request to [vsintellicodedata@microsoft.com](mailto:vsintellicodedata@microsoft.com) from the personalization account you're using.
+When you delete your models, your request will remove the model from your account, and the data will be purged from IntelliCode’s systems within 72 hours.

 ### Train on a public codebase